veger/linter-spell-hcl/spec/files/test.md

   # abc is not going to become valid ever...

-  // abc is not a valid word (please stop using it..!) key = <<EOF abc abc
+  // abc is not a valid word (please stop using it..!)
+  // EOF is ignored (being a heredoc descriptor and all) key = <<EOF abc abc